francois-gm/go-kabk-y4/2025-2026-Y4/02a-html-starterkits/01-html-boilerplate/README.md

 Here, it's not essential to follow this stucture.
 Nonetheless, using HTML tags in a semantic order is encouraged.

+**End of document**

+Before the closing body tag, your javascript file containing your page scripts.

 ## CSS boilerplate

 The CSS boilerplate (`style.css`)includes several elements.